Mark-Sign/documentation/api-references/mobileId/apiMobileidIdentificationRemove.md

 To use the php-client, please follow the installation and basic usage [here](/documentation/sdk-php-client.html#usage), and use [`AppBundle\GatewaySDKPhp\RequestBuilder\MobileidIdentificationRemoveRequestBuilder`](/documentation/class-ref/GatewaySDKPhp/RequestBuilder/MobileidIdentificationRemoveRequestBuilder.html) as request builder.

 ```

+/**
  * The sessionId is the value of 'token' found either
- * from the response of 'initialize authentication via mobile id' request
+ * from the response of 'Initialize authentication via mobile id' request
+ * or 'Initialize signing via mobile id' request
- * or from the response of 'initialize hash signing authentication via mobile id' request
+ * or 'Initialize hash signing via mobile id' request
  * The following is a dummy to use as example.
  */
 $sessionId = '98ead4e1-015b-4968-bdcd-03797d1a4bea';